Pellegrini Wine Company

 In 1973, Vincent (Nello’s son) Pellegrini and his wife Aida purchased a 70-acre apple and plum orchard just west of Santa Rosa in the Russian River Valley.
 With incredible foresight and planning, two Burgundian varietals, Pinot Noir and Chardonnay, were planted in 1975.
 The ensuing fruit became one of the primary sources of highest quality fruit in California.
 The likes of iconic Williams Selyem Winery, Merry Edwards Winery, Gary Farrell Vineyards and Winery and Darioush Winery were customers of Vincent’s son Robert Pellegrini who had taken charge of the vineyards and winery.

-“My grandfather inspired me to open a family winery,” Pellegrini recently recalled.
-“I had also traveled through Burgundy and had some sort of epiphany about Burgundian wines while I was in Beaune.
-I knew right then what I had to do.”
+Robert Pellegrini credits his grandfather for inspiring him to open the family winery, but he had also traveled through Burgundy and had an epiphany about Burgundian wines during his travels.
+He knew right then what he had to do.

-For the past four decades, Robert Pellegrini, 68, has farmed the incredible soils of the Russian River Estate he owns.
-The third generation wine veteran has watched his beloved Pinot Noir become accepted and praised by the hierarchy of the wine world, much to his personal delight.
+For the following four decades, Robert Pellegrini farmed the incredible soils of the Russian River Estate.
+The third generation wine veteran watched his beloved Pinot Noir become accepted and praised by the hierarchy of the wine world, much to his personal delight.

 Dear Platinum Wine Club Members,

 I am pleased to present our Olivet Lane Vineyard, estate bottled, Chardonnay.